paulcscharf/terminal-tron/README.md

 # Terminal Tron

 This is a little Tron ~~clone~~ inspired game.
 The game runs entirely in the terminal.
+It is written in C#, using .NET 4.5, but it probably runs fine on .NET4.0 or Mono.

 I started this during a power outage because [@dasilvacontin](https://github.com/dasilvacontin) told me to.